ArmstrongLiwox/Loadbalancer-Automation/README.md

 > This course is an introduction to automation

->This projects how to automate the setup and maintenance of loadbalancer using a freestyle job, enhancing efficiency and and reducing manual effort.
+>This projects demonstrates how to automate the setup and maintenance of loadbalancer using a freestyle job, enhancing efficiency and and reducing manual effort.

 ---